-- You should rest for 50% longer than your interval’s period.
+- You should rest for 50% longer than your interval period.

-So with that in mind the fat burning ideal session is 14 x 1 minute intervals with 60-90 seconds rest in between.
-This should be done at target race pace, which is faster than a recent 5k PB pace.
+So with that in mind, the fat-burning ideal session is 14 x 1-minute intervals with 60-90 seconds of rest in between.
+This should be done at the target race pace, which is faster than a recent 5k PB pace.
 You must do at least 10 intervals.
-After 14you should be very tired.
+After 14, you should be very tired.

 And you read the previous paragraph right?
 I don’t mean ‘sweating a bit’ or ‘tired’ I mean EXHAUSTED. ie You could do no more than stagger home afterwards. & it doesn’t matter how fit or fat you are…your exhausted is pretty much the same as mine and everybody else’s exhausted!

 1. 1-minute intervals are not the ideal interval to improve your 5k – although they significantly help your speed.
 However, read on…

 2. People will say that you should be going for long runs at a still-being-able-to-talk -speed in order to burn calories.
 At slower speeds, the body **IS**able to get energy inefficiently by burning fat rather than quickly and efficiently by burning the carbs in your muscles/liver.
 However, read on…

 3. Regardless of the previous points.
 The number of calories you burn in your session will be low.
 Whatever session you do.
 Say 10 calories per minute, something like that.
 So you only burn 600 calories on that 1-hour run.
 It makes you hungry and before you know it you’ve snacked that back into your body as soon as you get home.
 Higher protein than normal helps fill you up but if you don’t have a balanced diet you will injure yourself or get ill.